 The Navy has indicated that the Trident submarines can remain in service for 44 years, which means that the first retirements will begin in 2029.
 The Navy has initiated studies into options for a replacement for the Trident - one would be a new, dedicated ballistic missile submarine and another would be a variant of the Virginia class attack submarine.
-It would have to begin work on a new submarine
+It would have to begin work on a new submarine by 2016 so that it could begin to enter the fleet as the Tridents begin to retire.
+The Trident II missiles will reach the end of their service lives sooner than the submarines, and they will begin to retire in 2019.
+The Navy plans to conduct a

-90 Connolly, Allison.
+&lt;sup>89 Connolly, Allison.
 For Four Subs, Its Goodbye Ballistic Missiles, Hello SEALs.
 Norfolk Virginian-Pilot.
-December 18, 2004.
+Dec.
+18, 2004.

-91 Norris, Robert S. And Hans M. Kristensen.
+&lt;sup>90 Norris, Robert S. And Hans M. Kristensen.
 U.S. Nuclear Forces, 2006.
 Bulletin of the Atomic Scientists.
 January/February 2006.

-92 Norris, Robert S. And Hans M. Kristensen.
+&lt;sup>91 Norris, Robert S. And Hans M. Kristensen.
 U.S. Nuclear Forces, 2006.
 Bulletin of the Atomic Scientists.
 January/February 2006.